Supreme Court weighs vaccine rules affecting more than 80M

 Associated Press

-WASHINGTON (AP) — The Supreme Court is taking up two major Biden administration efforts to bump up the nation’s vaccination rate against COVID-19 at a time of spiking coronavirus cases because of the omicron variant.
+WASHINGTON (AP) — The Supreme Court began hearing arguments Friday on major Biden administration work rules to bump up the nation’s vaccination rate against COVID-19 at a time of spiking coronavirus cases because of the omicron variant.

-The justices on the conservative-oriented court are hearing arguments Friday about whether to allow the administration to enforce a vaccine-or-testing requirement that applies to large employers and a separate vaccine mandate for most health care workers.
+The justices were taking up the questions of whether to allow the administration to enforce a vaccine-or-testing requirement that applies to large employers and a separate vaccine mandate for most health care workers.
 The arguments were expected to last at least two hours.

+Early in the arguments some members of the court’s conservative majority expressed skepticism for the employer rule.
+Justice Amy Coney Barrett suggested that a problem with the rule was its broad scope.
+Justice Neil Gorsuch also suggested officials had overstepped.

+But the court’s three liberal justices suggested support for the employer rule.
+Justice Elena Kagan said officials have shown “quite clearly that no other policy will prevent sickness and death to anywhere like the degree that this one will.”
+And Justice Stephen Breyer said he found it “unbelievable” that it could it be in the “public interest” to put that rule on hold.
+He said that on Thursday there were some 750,000 new cases in the country and that hospitals are full.

 Legal challenges to the policies from Republican-led states and business groups are in their early stages, but the outcome at the high court probably will determine the fate of vaccine requirements affecting more than 80 million people.

-Note: This story has been corrected, subbing the 7th paragraph, beginning, Nearly 207, to make it one-third of those fully vaccinated have also received boosters.